Pesquisar neste blogue

 surrounds us in death

-unconsciousness and order,
+unconsciousness by order,

 to recognize disorder and chaos